-I used black construction paper for the background, cut each piece one inch (all around) larger than the size of my photos.
+We used black construction paper for the background, cut each piece one inch (all around) larger than the size of my photos.

-Tip to line up photos with mats the easy way
+Lining up the photos with mats

 If you’ve ever tried to line up your photos so that the mat frames the exact spot you want, you know how tricky that can be.
 Place a piece of tape on the back of the construction paper with the sticky part facing up, gently place the mat over the surface of the image, and press on the top of the mat for the tape to stick to the mat.
 Confused?
 See how it’s done here.